mfrank0711/nowabeer.com/README.md

 Everything >= 0.5 is a yes, cheers ;)
 Like I said, a first draft is a first draft.

+Answers a coming from the jsons in the locale folder.
+Depending on the result it will pick a random value from the array.

 ### what are the tools?
 * MaterializeCSS + JS